 Pursuing a career in construction has many advantages including job stability, benefits, and higher than average wages as well as bonuses and advancement opportunities.
 It can provide an opportunity for work on exciting building projects from hospitals to shopping centers and schools.

-If you are interested in pursuing a career in the construction industry, Brighton College has many exciting programs including Construction and Drafting Technician, Construction Operations and Supervision, and Construction Project Management Diploma.
-Please contact one of our Education Advisors to discuss your path towards a career in the Construction Industry.
+If you are interested in pursuing a career in the construction industry, Brighton College has many exciting programs including Construction and Drafting Technician, Construction Operations and Supervision, and th Construction Project Management Diploma.
+Please fill out the form below to discuss your path towards a career in the construction industry.